-We believe parenting is f-ed up and hilarious.
+We believe parenting is messy and hilarious.
 We believe in telling moms that they’re awesome.
-We believe there’s power in laughter.
-And that parenting is better when you have a #BandOfMothers to help you.
-The Pump and Dump Show “night out” for parents where every kind of mom can be in the same room – whether they've never tried a cloth diaper or if they ate their own placenta – and together they can laugh at the things we all have in common.
+We believe there’s power in laughter, and that parenting is better when you have a #BandOfMothers.
+The Pump and Dump Show is a “night out” for parents where every kind of mom can be in the same room – whether they've never attempted to use a cloth diaper or they ate their own placenta – and they can laugh together at the many things we have in common.
 The Pump and Dump Show is the great mommy pressure gauge that equalizes parenting.

 HOW IT ALL BEGAN

-In 2012, while in the shit-storm of new motherhood, Founders Shayna Ferm and Tracey Tee had the idea to produce a night out/comedy show for moms.
-They started in a local bar in their hometown, Denver, and their first show had around 70 people.
-The next had filled up with groups of 10 or more moms.
-In six months, they had outgrown the place and were asked to perform the show monthly at a 140-seat cabaret space in downtown Denver.
+In 2012, while in the storm of new motherhood, Shayna Ferm and Tracey Tee had the idea to produce a night out/comedy show for moms.
+They started a monthly show in a local bar in their hometown, Denver, and were astounded at the turnout.
+In six months, they had outgrown the bar and moved to a 140-seat cabaret space in downtown Denver.
 Ferm and Tee sold out every show there for a year and a half and took their first foray outside of Denver to San Francisco, where they pumped and dumped for 2 sold out crowds.
 In 2013, due to high demand, they added a second show in south Denver at a venue twice the size.
-In 2015 they performed twice monthly at home and went on their first national tour to over a dozen cities, continuing to tour for the next five years.
-The show's popularity has led us to other branches of The Pump and Dump Show, including gifts and merchandise, a book (released March 6, 2018), and digital projects.
-In August of 2019, Ferm and Tee announced their next big growth spurt of their "baby" - two new casts who will carry the torch and bring more shows to more moms across the US.
+In 2015 they performed twice monthly at home and went on their first national tour, and continued to tour for the next five years.

 ABOUT THE SHOW